Humanloop is now in General AvailabilityRead the Blog

 Peter Hayes

 Peter is the CTO and Cofounder of Humanloop.
-A technical founder and machine learning researcher by background, previously co-founding fintech Certua and doing a PhD in deep learning at UCLs AI Centre.
+A technical founder and machine learning researcher by background, previously co-founding fintech Certua and completing a PhD in deep learning at UCLs AI Centre.